rigetti/pyquil/docs/source/getting_started.rst

 `Sign up here <http://forest.rigetti.com>`_ to get a Forest API key, it's free and only takes a few seconds.

+It's also highly recommended to join our `public slack channel <http://slack.rigetti.com>`_ where you can connect with other users and Rigetti members for support.

 Run the following command to automatically set up the config.
 This will prompt you for the required information (URL, key, and user id).
 It will then create a file in the proper location (the user's root directory):